Tambopata Macaw Project

 - We suggest that conserving the areas near clay licks is very important because these areas: harbor very large concentrations of parrots, should have high densities of breeding birds that may serve as a source for individuals that then disperse throughout the wider landscape.

 - It also shows that many, if not all, species of parrots in Tambopata move throughout the landscape, so just protecting small areas around clay licks is not enough to support healthy populations of parrots over the long term.

 - As a result, large-scale destruction of the forests adjacent to the Tambopata National Reserve and an increase in pet trade resulting from the Trans-Oceanic Highway could significantly impact the populations of parrots that use the clay licks around Tambopata Research Center and other licks located deep within the reserve.

 Macaw Project Volunteer

 Working with the Tambopata Macaw Project is physically and mentally demanding but it is also highly rewarding.
-The chance to live and work in this remote rainforest location is a wonderful learning experience for all those interested in biology and biological diversity.
+A chance to live and work in this remote rainforest location is a wonderful learning experience for all those interested in biology and biological diversity.

-There are no qualification limitations, although most volunteers come from a biological or environmental background.
+There are no qualification limitations.
+Although, most volunteers come from a biological or environmental background.
 All applicants are welcome, as we can find a role for almost any type of volunteer.

 As this is an on-going project we accept volunteers throughout the year.